 As an Arizona Humanities speaker, Al currently offers the following presentations about archaeology and cultures to nonprofit organizations throughout Arizona.

-Ancient Indian pictographs (rock paintings) and petroglyphs (symbols carved or pecked on rocks) are claimed by some to be forms of writing for which meanings are known.
-But are such claims supported by archaeology or by Native Americans themselves?
-Mr. Dart illustrates southwestern petroglyphs and pictographs, and discusses how even the same rock art symbol may be interpreted differently from popular, scientific, and modern Native American perspectives.
+Set in Stone but Not in Meaning: Southwestern Indian Rock Art: Ancient American Indian petroglyphs (symbols carved or pecked on rocks) and pictographs (rock paintings) are claimed by some to be forms of writing for which meanings are known.
+But are such claims supported by archaeology or by Native Americans?
+Archaeologist Allen Dart illustrates how petroglyph and pictograph styles changed through time and over different parts of the U.S. Southwest both before and after non-Indian peoples entered the region, and discusses how even the same rock art symbol may be interpreted differently from popular, scientific, and modern Native American perspectives.

-AH Program Requirements: Eligible applicants for Arizona Humanities “AZ Speaks” presentations are organizations constituted for nonprofit purposes including libraries, historical societies, museums, social-service organizations or community centers; and educational institutions, tribal entities, government entities, and other organizations at AH’s discretion.
+Arizona Humanities Program Requirements: Eligible applicants for Arizona Humanities AZ Speaks presentations are organizations constituted for nonprofit purposes including libraries, historical societies, museums, social-service organizations or community centers; and educational institutions, tribal entities, government entities, and other organizations at Arizona Humanities’ discretion.
 Presentations must be free and open to the public.
 The programs may not be for closed audiences such as classrooms, membership meetings, docent trainings, or conferences.
 Participants may not be required to pay a fee or buy a meal to attend.